 UNIMOG Type U411 and trailer by Steiff (Germany)

 Pressed steel/wood vehicles.
 UNIMOG has pressed steel cab, wooden body, red plastic tilt and hubs, red painted body interior, steerable front wheels, aluminium folding windscreen.
 Matching wooden trailer is green, with red/white corners, grey roof, red hubs, removable roof to reveal interior, which includes items from UNIMOG Accessory Set including 2 x pressed steel jibs, wooden steps, spanners etc. Card boxes with lift off lids.

 1:43 scale die-cast UNIMOG Type 404S troop carrier

 Dinky (France) model 821.
-Re-numbered as 804 in 1973 by Dinky.
+Originally released in 1960.
+Re-numbered and re-released as 804 in 1973 by Dinky.
 This is a 1:43 scale die-cast replica of the Mercedes-Benz UNIMOG Type 404S troop carrier, which was used by the Swiss Army.
 The full scale Type 404S was a Ponton era vehicle made by Daimler-Benz at their truck manufacturing plant in Gaggenau, Germany from 1956 to 1980.

 Differences between Dinky models 821 and 804

 - Dinky originally released model 821 in 1960